williamsjoblom/digestive-lang/README.md

 Example that prints the values of a tuple.

 ### Interaction
-One key features is the ability to reload code at runtime.
-Such interaction with the compiler VM is done by writing commands to a named pipe called `interact` located in the current working directory.
+One key feature is the ability to reload code at runtime.
+Such interaction with the compiler VM is done by writing commands to a named pipe called `interact` located in the compilers working directory.

 #### Example
 ```shell